top of page

 In Risaralda, sweet cup profiles have been consolidated, with balanced acidity and notes of panela and chocolate, attributes highly appreciated in markets such as the United States, Europe and Japan.

-NOTES ON PANELA
+NOTES OF PANELA

 CHOCOLATE